 The southern and southwestern boundaries of the resource are defined by the existing Pittsburgh No. 8 seam underground mines: Old Valley Camp #1 and Valley Camp mines.
 A buffer of approximately 200 feet is maintained around previously mined areas.
-The Masten Mine is located along the eastern edge of the resource boundary with a buffer of approximately 500 feet.
+The small Masten Mine is located along the eastern edge of the resource boundary with a buffer of approximately 500 feet.
+The Bailey and Enlow Fork mines border the area to the southeast.